 “But wait, why do I need an advisor, when can I can do it on my own?
 Why should I pay someone else for this?”This is a common reaction because people are used to one of the following:

-Depending on who you ask, the answer could range from your neighbourhood smartie pants investor giving out stock tips, to Warren Buffett.
+Depending on who you ask, the answer could range from your neighborhood smartie pants investor giving out stock tips, to Warren Buffett.
 Most people would assume any of the following certified people

 You must consider having a financial advisor:

-A financial advisor creates a customised plan based on the context.
+A financial advisor creates a customized plan based on the context.

 Having an expert as your advisor ensures that your earnings are channeled into the right investments while keeping them tax efficient.
 Many people may not be aware of how long term capital gains, short term capital gains impact them.
 They may incur significant taxes on dividends.
 However, it is not just about saving taxes.
 It is about getting higher post-tax returns, without compromising on the risks associated.